The following comments represent the personal opinion of Doug Nelson and the philosophy of Nelson Portfolio Management Corp.

 What services are you registered to provide?

-Doug Nelson is registered as a Portfolio Manager through Nelson Portfolio Management Corp.
-Nelson Portfolio Management Corp. constructs portfolios using individual stocks, bonds, exchange traded funds and the NFC Tactical Asset Allocation Pool, to name a few.
+Doug Nelson and Lynda Harris are registered as a Portfolio Manager through Nelson Portfolio Management Corp.
+Nelson Portfolio Management Corp. constructs portfolios using individual stocks, bonds, exchange traded funds and our proprietary investment pools / funds.

-Doug is responsible for making all final investment decisions in the client portfolios.
+Doug and Lynda are responsible for making all final investment decisions in the client portfolios.

 My advisor is recommending we set aside 1.5 to 2 years of income in a money market fund.
 The side fund will provide my income over the next 1 to 2 years so as to avoid drawing income at times when the portfolio value is down.
 Is this a good strategy?